 However, if you want to open 1500 connections to 1500 different destination IP:ports, then you just need 1 port.
 All the response packets for the 1500 connections (from different destinations to the VM) will look different even if we use the same NAT port.

 You can set the number of ports per VM to be anything from 2 through 57344 (=56K).
-With static NAT IP address allocation, you need to make sure that enough NAT IP addresses exist to cover all the VM instances that need NAT.
+If you use static NAT IP address allocation, make sure that enough NAT IP addresses exist to cover all the VM instances that need NAT.

 Cloud NAT with Google Kubernetes Engine